linux-china/dx/README.md

 Then run `dx demo.ts` or `chmod u+x demo.ts ; ./demo.ts`'

-# Task runner support: Taskfile.ts
+# Task runner support: Taskfile.js

-`Taskfile.ts` is file to manage tasks, and you can use dx to run the task.
+`Taskfile.js` is file to manage tasks, and you can use dx to run the task.

 The task is normal TypeScript's function with export directive, example as following: